zxol/omniserum/README.md

 # omniserum
-## A script to create [Xfer Serum](https://xferrecords.com/products/serum) wavetables from [Spectrasonics Omnisphere's](https://www.spectrasonics.net/products/omnisphere/) wavetables.
+## Create [Xfer Serum](https://xferrecords.com/products/serum) wavetables from [Spectrasonics Omnisphere's](https://www.spectrasonics.net/products/omnisphere/) wavetables.
 Taking sounds from one software instrument to use in another.

 ### You will need: